-The University accepts a number of English Languages tests.
 Details of these can be found on our English Language Requirements page.

 There are a number of online tests that are acceptable.
 Details of these can be found on our English Language Requirements page.

-Currently the admission and visa process is working as normal and we are planning to complete the process that allows applicants to enrol in September.
+Currently, the admission and visa process is working as normal and we are planning to complete the process that allows applicants to enrol in September.
 We will continue to monitor the situation, and should this change, applicants will be contacted.

-Currently we are still planning to hold enrolment in September.
+Currently, we are still planning to hold enrolment in September.
 Applicants who require a visa can begin to apply for their CAS in June.
 Applicants will be contacted if this changes.